agtMorpheus/cautious-potato/docs/RENDER_QUICKSTART.md

 # Render.com Quick Start Guide

-Deploy the Abrechnung App to Render.com in under 10 minutes!
+Deploy the Abrechnung App to Render.com in under 10 minutes - **completely FREE!**

+🎉 **No payment information required** - This blueprint uses free tier services by default.

 ## Prerequisites